-There have been a number of landmark moments in the lifetime of the College; self-evidently the most important its foundation in 1563 with the grant of the original site.
-We are at the next landmark in the life of the College.
+There have been a number of landmark moments in the lifetime of the College; self-evidently the most important is its foundation in 1563 with the grant of the original site.
+457 years on, we are at another landmark in the life of the College.

 Thank you to each and every one of you for your past support.
 We do ask you to do everything you can to assist us at with at this exciting and crucial moment in the future life of the College and its pupils.